raspberrypilearning/led-firefly/en/step_6.md

 The Raspberry Pi Pico can detect when an input is connected between GND and one of the GP pins.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-A <span style="color: #0faeb0">switch</span> is a an electrical component that can be **closed** to allow electrical current to flow and **open** to prevent electrical current from flowing.</span>.
+A <span style="color: #0faeb0">switch</span> is a an electrical component that can be **closed** to allow electrical current to flow and **open** to prevent electrical current from flowing.
 </p>

-The simplest kind of switch is two jumper wires that can be connected together to close the switch and separated to open the switch.
+The simplest kind of switch is two jumper wires that can be connected together to close the switch, or separated to open the switch.

 --- task ---